A plane under the sea

-In Raja Ampat, you can't only find coral underwater.
-There is also scrap metal from the Second World War.
-Fallen from the sky!
+In Raja Ampat, it's not all coral underwater.
+There's also scrap metal from the Second World War.
+It fell from the sky!

 The wreck of Wai

 Updated February 2018.
-The Waow, this magnificent cruise-diving boat that used to sail the waters of the Indonesian archipelago, and on board of which I had the chance to embark in 2015, does not exist anymore... 😢 It unfortunately burned and sank, in the bay of Cenderawasih, in Indonesia, in the night of January 31 to February 1, 2018.
-I refer you to the message published on their Facebook page and on their site.
+The Waow, this magnificent liveaboard dive boat which sailed the waters of the Indonesian archipelago and aboard which I waas lucky enough to embark in 2015, no longer exists... 😢 She caught fire and sank in Cenderawasih Bay during the night of January 31 to February 1, 2018.er February 2018.
+To find out more, I refer you to the post published on Facebook page and on the Waow.
+A new vessel is planned for 2026 or 2027.

 Until then, all wrecks on which I had the opportunity to dive - famous wrecks like theAmoco Cadiz in Brittany and the Liberty in Bali, and many others less known in the Red Sea, in the Maldives, in Thailand, in Malaysia, in Indonesia, etc. - all, therefore, were boats.

-As a result, on this November 4, 2015, when the day's program was announced, I was quite excited.
-There is something unusual about diving on scrap metal that does not belong, for once, to the world of sailors, but to that of aviators!
+So, on this November 4, 2015, when the day's program is announced, I'm pretty excited.
+There's something unusual about diving on scrap metal that doesn't belong, for once, to the world of sailors, but to that of aviators!
 And it's also a bit of a dive into history...

 A remnant of the Pacific War